By default, the Dashboard includes your all-time NPS data, calculated based on all your customers' last score to the survey.

-The Latest Responses block will display data based on your Dashboard filters (if any are applied).
+The Latest Feedback block will display data based on your Dashboard filters (if any are applied).

-To view all responses you can either click on the View All link or access the Responses page.
+To view all responses you can either click on the View All link or access the Feedback page.

-The Response Tag Analysis report shows what are the most used response tags and their distribution over Promoters/Passives/Detractors.
+The Feedback Tag Analysis report displays the most used feedback tags and their distribution over Promoter/Passive/Detractor survey responses.
 This information will help you identify certain customer experience patterns, such as what Promoters are mostly delighted about, or what’s keeping Detractors unsatisfied.

-The report lists all tags that have been applied to customer responses.
-They are ordered descending by their frequency amongst responses, therefore, the most frequent tag will be on the top.
+The report lists all tags that have been applied to customer feedback.
+They are ordered descending by their frequency, therefore, the most frequent tag will be on the top.

-Next to each tag, you have a counter bar, displaying the total number of Promoters (green), Passives (yellow) and Detractors (red) responses which have the tag applied.
+Next to each tag, you have a counter bar, displaying the total number of Promoter (green), Passive (yellow) and Detractor (red) responses which have the tag applied.